 As the European Union and the government of Afghanistan co-host the Brussels conference on October 4-5, the issues of peace and security are likely to overshadow the agenda for talks on reform, development and continued international funding.

 Despite the controversial new peace deal between Afghanistan's President Ashraf Ghani, and one of the country's most notorious warlords, Gulbuddin Hekmatyar, there is no sign that this may lead to peace talks with the Taliban.
-Indeed, the Taliban has rejected the deal as "criminal".
+Indeed, the Taliban has the deal as "criminal".

 The representatives of 70 countries that will gather in Brussels know that the international forces have failed in the past 15 years to defeat the Taliban.
-They also know that the Taliban controls at least 10 percent of the population according to the top US military commander, General John Nicholson, with another 30 percent facing serious challenges.
+They also know that the Taliban controls at least of the population according to the top US military commander, General John Nicholson, with another 30 percent facing serious challenges.